 Navigating such a complex process requires the assistance of highly skilled and experienced legal professionals.
 Gavel & Page construction lawyers and contract lawyers are extremely capable and can help you resolve any type of building dispute.

 The Home Building Act 1989 (the Act) has been amended a number of times over the last few years, with the most recent changes taking effect in January and March 2015.
 The Act includes a host of provisions for residential construction works, such as:

-Most importantly, the Home Building Act enforces strict time constraints on home owners and Owner’s Corporations to commence action against the builder or developer and to notify insurers of any defects or incomplete works.
+Most importantly, the Home Building Act enforces strict time constraints on homeowners and Owner’s Corporations to commence an action against the builder or developer and to notify insurers of any defects or incomplete works.
 The time limits may vary depending on the nature of the defect and when the works were completed, so professional legal advice is recommended.